sbindgithub/dev-journal/2025/September/24th/RESTful APIs.md

 ## MCQ 1

+# REST API – MCQs

+---

+## Question 1
-Which of the following is NOT a REST constraint?
+Which of the following is **NOT** a REST constraint?

 A. Client-Server
 B. Stateless
 C. Cacheable
 D. Persistent Connection

+---

+## Question 2
+In REST, each resource is uniquely identified by:

+A. Session ID
+B. URI
+C. IP Address
+D. Port Number

+---

+## Question 3
+Which HTTP method is **idempotent**?

+A. POST
+B. GET
+C. PUT
+D. PATCH

+---

+## Question 4
+Which response code means **resource created successfully**?

+A. 200 OK
+B. 201 Created
+C. 204 No Content
+D. 404 Not Found

+---

+## Question 5
+What is the default data format widely used in REST APIs today?

+A. XML
+B. JSON
+C. YAML
+D. Binary

+---

+# ✅ Answers with Explanation

+1. **D. Persistent Connection** → Not a REST constraint.
+2. **B. URI** → Each resource is identified by a unique URI.
+3. **B. GET** → Idempotent (also PUT, DELETE, HEAD, OPTIONS are idempotent).
+4. **B. 201 Created** → Correct response code when a resource is successfully created.
+5. **B. JSON** → Most commonly used format in REST APIs today.